internet4000/find/readme.md

 ## Customization

 No configuration does not mean you cannot customize your usage.
-Since this software is [Free software](https://en.wikipedia.org/wiki/Free_software), you can easily deploy and customize your own instance.
+Since this software is free software, you can easily deploy and customize your own instance.

 Find the code on [Github](https://github.com/hugurp/find), and